Image processing

 PixInsight

 PiXinsight is a suite of image processing software tools .
 Testing older data with PixInsight delivered nice results, so, I decided in 2020 to re-process, with PixInsight, all images (of sufficient good quality) which I had obtained in the years before 2020.
-The results, superior than obtained previously, with e.g. fitswork & GIMP can be compared with those images on the various pages.
+The results, superior than obtained previously, with e.g. fitswork & GIMP, can be compared with those images on the various pages.

 The individual processing steps with PixInsight depend, in detail, on the target image (i.e. nebula or globular cluster), and consist of various independent pre-processing and post-processing functions of linear and non-linear data.
+Key to a good understanding of PixInsight is Warren Keller’s textbook “Inside PixInsight”, Springer 2018.

 In general, I have taken dark frames during each observing session, but bias and flat frames were only taken during recent observing sessions as of Fall 2019 and later.
 Data reduction of light images taken before Fall 2019 used flat and bias frames taken early 2020.
 That’s an “ok approach” for older data.
 Recently I learned that it is mandatory to take flat frames at the end of each observing night (“dust never sleeps”), and dark and bias frames only if gains, sensor temperatures or exposure times vary.